 Start Your Entrepreneurial Journey Today, No Matter Your Age

 Becoming an entrepreneur as a teenager can seem intimidating, but it doesn't have to be.
-With creativity, determination and the 25 ideas listed here, you can start your own small business whether you're 13, 19 or somewhere in between.
+With creativity, determination, and the 25 small businesses to start as a teenager listed here, any minor can own a business.

 And once you know what type of business you'd like to start, check out our free Start a Business checklist.
 From choosing a name to building a website, we've got you covered.